Starscorpio/Starscorpio/README.md

 ### About me
 • Security engineer<br/>
-• Love to dig into applications<br/>
+• Love to tear apart and dig into applications<br/>
 • I blog about new topics, tools and machines that I have pwned